Kushal997-das/Project-Guidance/CONTRIBUTING.md

 - Add your projects to a folder and the folder name should be your project .
 - Add all the files/folders needed.
-- After you've made changes or made your contribution to the project add changes to the branch you've just created by:
+- After you've made changes or made your own contributions to the project, add changes to the branch you've just created by:
  ```
  # To add only a few files to Branch_Name
  $ git add <some files>